Hisiu

 Hisiu is a coastal Village in the Central Province of Papua New Guinea.
 It is located off the Hiritano Highway about 100 km north-west of Port Moresby.
 The village contains a primary school, two churches, a cemetery and several small local stores.

-The Maeaka Tohana Language Project is based at Hisiu Village.
-This is a grassroots project to create the first public access knowledge book from the earliest records of the language and culture.

 Climate

-Hisiu has a tropical savanna climate (Aw) with heavy rainfall from December to March and moderate rainfall in the remaining months.
+Hisiu has a tropical savanna climate (Köppen Aw) with heavy rainfall from December to March and moderate rainfall in the remaining months.